willkernel/GradleDSL/README.md

-# GradleDSL
-Gradle practice for Android
+Gradle practice for Android app